leblancjs/ecovo-user-service/README.md

 general idea of what went wrong.
 As a rule of thumb, if the code is `500`, something went wrong on the service's end.
 Otherwise, it's not our fault :D.

-#### Error
+#### Message
-The error gives additional information related to the error.
+The message gives additional information related to the error.
 For example, in the case of a `400 Bad Request`, it might contain the name of the field that was missing.